avivatedgi/go-results/README.md

 * Go 1.18+

-## API
+## Documentation

-The API of the implemented structures are almost 100% alike their parallel in Rust just in PascalCase instead of snake_case.
+You can find all of the documentation under [https://avivatedgi.github.io/go-rust-std/](https://avivatedgi.github.io/go-rust-std/)